TimOetting/kirby-list-field/README.md

         type: list
         placeholder: Add a new fruit

-This will give us a section field like this:
+Have a look at the resulting panel field:

 ![list field demo](https://github.com/TimOetting/kirby-list-field/blob/master/PREVIEW.gif?raw=true)

 The content will be YAML-structured.
-Inside the template, the field has to be decooded as an array using $page->fruits()->yaml().
+Inside the template, the field therefore has to be decoded as an array using $page->fruits()->yaml().

     ----